MingyuhuiLiu/MingyuhuiLiu.github.io/index.md

       </ul>
   </div>
 </div>

+This website is desinged to give an insight of what Mingyuhui Liu(Jane)'s work as a Data Analytics student at George Washington University, DC, USA.
+It does not only show her resume-related skills for recruitment-seeking purpose, but also shows her passion for life beyond professional fields for her own records.
+She may also use the website to publish basic Python lessons when she is ready.

 Mingyuhui Liu(Jane) is an MS candidate in Data Analytics in GWU.
 She is also holding a Master's Degree in Environmental Management from Duke University, and a Bachelor's degree in Mechanical Engineering from Xi'an Jiaotong University, Xi'an, China.